Ay-sha-07/Wishdump/README.md

 Are they important?
 Absolutely not.
 But life’s too short to not make ridiculous dreams come true.
 ## 💡 The Solution (that nobody asked for)
-Introducing **WishGrant** — the platform where generous strangers (or bored rich people) can scroll through absurd, wholesome, or life-changing wishes and grant them... anonymously.
+Introducing **Wishdump** — the platform where generous strangers (or bored rich people) can scroll through absurd, wholesome, or life-changing wishes and grant them... anonymously.

 ## Technical Details